Lance Tan Wei Sheng: Cycling career

 In 2016, Tan switched to track cycling, representing Singapore in the sprint and team sprint at the Asian Cycling Confederation Track Asia Cup, finishing tenth and fourth respectively.
 Lance also won the yellow jersey in the 2016 OCBC Cycle Road Series, accumulating the most points over four races in the Men's Sports category.

 Tan competed at the 2017 South East Asian Games, representing Singapore in Cycling (Track).
 He competed in the Team Sprint and Team Pursuit, setting a new National record time for both events in the qualifying rounds of 46.883s and 4m:35.246s respectively.
 Team Singapore eventually finished 4th in the bronze medal finals for both events.
 In the individual match sprint event, Tan qualified for the quarter finals with a 200m time of 11.083s.
 He exited the competition in the quarter finals.

-Later that year, he won the 1 kilometer time trial event at the Queen's Cup held in Bangkok, Thailand with a time of 1 minute 8.557 seconds.He qualified for the 2018 Asian Cycling Championships, clocking a personal record 1 minute 6.141 seconds and becoming the 2nd fastest Singaporean of all-time over the distance.
+Later that year, he won the 1 kilometre time trial event at the Queen's Cup held in Bangkok, Thailand with a time of 1 minute 8.557 seconds.He qualified for the 2018 Asian Cycling Championships, clocking a personal record 1 minute 6.141 seconds and becoming the 2nd fastest Singaporean of all-time over the distance.